mdn/content/files/en-us/mozilla/add-ons/webextensions/api/contextualidentities/move/index.md

 - `cookieStoreIds`
   - : `string` or `array` of `string`.
 An ordered list of the contextual identity cookie store IDs to move.
 - `position`
   - : `integer`.
-The position to move `cookieStoreIds` to in the list of contextual identities. `-1` indicates that the items are moved to the end of the list.
+The position to move `cookieStoreIds` to in the list of contextual identities.
+Zero-based; `0` indicates the first position. `-1` indicates that the items are moved to the end of the list.

 ### Return value

-A [`Promise`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that is fulfilled with an array of cookie store IDs representing the re-ordered list.
+A [`Promise`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that is fulfilled when the contextual identities are reordered.
 If the request is for an invalid move or the contextual identities feature is not enabled, the promise is rejected.

 ## Examples